BuildOnViction/privacy-wasm/README.md

 # privacy-wasm
 Binary for improving speed of Bulletproof on browser/nodejs, base on tomoP's precompiled contract

-Please refer the white paper for further detail and explaination https://eprint.iacr.org/2017/1066.pdf
+Please refer the white paper for further detail and explanation https://eprint.iacr.org/2017/1066.pdf

 MultiRangeProof generator